-Our board of directors and our stockholders have adopted our 2007 Incentive Award Plan, for the benefit of employees and consultants of our company and our subsidiaries and members of our board.
-No determination has been made as to the types or amounts of awards that will be granted to specific individuals pursuant to the plan except that we intend to grant incentive awards, including stock options and restricted stock units, for up to an aggregate of 891,159 shares of our common stock to certain employees effective as of the first day our common stock trades on NASDAQ.
+Our board of directors has adopted, subject to stockholder approval, our 2007 Incentive Award Plan, for the benefit of employees and consultants of our company and our subsidiaries and members of our board.
+The 2007 Incentive Award Plan will become effective upon the closing of this offering.
+No determination has been made as to the types or amounts of awards that will be granted to specific individuals pursuant to the plan.
 The following is a description of the material features and provisions of the 2007 Incentive Award Plan.